lmullen/jsr/_source/issues/vol16/lindsey.markdown

 also demonstrated by a companion resolution adopted at the first conference, in which the women expressed that they "deplore[d] making the Birth of a Nation into movietone."
-D. W. Griffith's 1915 silent film based on Thomas Dixon's novel *The Clansman* had, by 1930, become a candidate for the "talky" revolution.
+D. W. Griffith's 1915 silent film based on Thomas Dixon's novel *The Clansman* had, by by the late 1930s, become a candidate for the "talky" revolution.
 The women of the conference were appalled.
 "Recalling with horror," the telegrammed resolution thundered as only a resolution lacking prepositions, definite articles, and verbs